 Some states—Texas being one—recognize, finally, the lunacy of benchmark testing, and it has been, for several years, illegal to give more than two a year.
 Unfortunately, so addicted are many educrats, they knowingly violate the law and think themselves clever in calling benchmark tests “common assessments,” or “periodic tests,” or some other juvenile subterfuge.
 The state education bureaucracy knows the law is being violated, and does nothing.

-When I taught 10thgrade, 95%+ of my students, year in and year out, passed these tests.
+When I taught 10th grade—the year in which high school kids took the TAKS English test–95%+ of my students, year in and year out, passed these tests.
 What does this mean?
 I knew how to teach the kids to pass these specific tests, but it took me about two months of the year to do the mind-numbing repetition and drill necessary to stuff the very specific methods and tricks into my student’s heads.
 It also means that with two months of exposure to these drills, my students were able to perform at that level—on those specific tests.

 That time, however, is lost to the kinds of writing, thinking and analysis absolutely vital to success in college and the adult world.
 Bad writing, once learned for the tests—and make no doubt, it is bad, formulaic writing—takes time to unlearn.
 Ask college English teachers whether their freshman students can write, and remember that the MHST mandates have been in effect for more than two decades.
 They’ve wrought great harm.